dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 (so the code will continue to run).

 The EnterRandomNumber procedure checks the active sheet.
-If it’s not a work-
+If it's not a work-

 sheet, the UserForm (ProgressIndicator) is closed, and the procedure ends with no